ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/images/location-image-large.md

 ---

 ### Description
-This is the Location Image.
+This is the Large Location Image.

 ### Usage
 #### @todo Sara fix me.